 c) shall include the link modification operation code set to "Add new 5G ProSe layer-2 end UE to the existing 5G ProSe direct link".

+The initiating UE, if acting as the source 5G ProSe end UE, shall meet the following pre-conditions before initiating this procedure for establishing 5G ProSe UE-to-UE relay communication with additional 5G ProSe end UE via the same 5G ProSe layer-2 UE-to-UE relay UE:

+a) there is no ongoing 5G ProSe direct link establishment or modification procedure between the initiating UE and the 5G ProSe layer-2 UE-to-UE relay UE for establishing 5G ProSe UE-to-UE relay communication with a target 5G ProSe end UE.

+NOTE: The source 5G ProSe end UE does not initiate any 5G ProSe direct link modification procedure towards the same 5G ProSe layer-2 UE-to-UE relay UE for communication with a different target 5G ProSe layer-2 end UE, unless any current 5G ProSe direct link establishment or 5G ProSe direct link modification procedure has been completed including reception of the layer-2 ID of the target 5G ProSe end UE from the 5G ProSe layer-2 UE-to-UE relay UE as specified in TS 38.300 [12].

 If the 5G ProSe direct link modification procedure is to release 5G ProSe UE-to-UE relay communication with one of the peer 5G ProSe layer-3 end UEs using the shared 5G ProSe direct link between the 5G ProSe layer-3 end UE and 5G ProSe layer-3 UE-to-UE relay UE, the initiating UE shall create a PROSE DIRECT LINK MODIFICATION REQUEST message.
 In this message, initiating UE: